Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What types of joint venture are caught by the legislation?

-All joint ventures that perform all of the functions of an autonomous economic entity in a permanent manner are caught by the Control of Concentrations between Undertakings Law.
+Joint ventures that perform all functions of an autonomous economic entity in a permanent manner are caught by the applicable legislation.

 Process and timing